abigailrose/digital-gates/README.md

 Troubleshooting:
 -If the javac and java commands aren't working, type in `java -version` to see if you have java installed.
 If you do not have java installed, you can just google "install jdk" and go to the Oracle website to do so.

 -Feel free to raise an issue.
-Please specify your operating system and Java version (also, if you're using a non-default shell (if you don't know what that means, you do not so don't worry about it), tell me that too).
+Please specify your operating system and Java version (also, if you're using a non-default shell (if you don't know what that means, you are not so don't worry about it), tell me that too).

 -If you don't have access to your command line (TCAPS...), you can download a bash shell here: https://www.gnu.org/software/bash/ pop it on a flash drive, and add it to your Windows computer.